NOLA, Big Easy, Who-Dat Nation, Cajun Country

-**Tip – if you are in town on a Monday, check to make sure things are open before you head that way.
+- If you are in town on a Monday, check to make sure things are open before you head that way.
 Lots of places are closed.
-Monday was historically Wash Day which is also where Red Beans and Rice started – A pot of beans could sit on the stove and simmer while women were busy scrubbing their clothes.**
+Monday was historically Wash Day which is also where Red Beans and Rice started – a pot of beans could sit on the stove and simmer while people were busy scrubbing their clothes.

 Café du Monde

 Beignets and Cafe Au Lait – French style donuts and coffee mixed half and half with milk.
+(You can also get it iced in the summer.)
 If you don’t like coffee, the chocolate milk is amazing!
 Or maybe it’s just a sentimental thing for me!
 They are open 24 hours a day except for Christmas.
+Don’t worry if there’s a line, it moves fast.
+And don’t wear black…you’ll get powdered sugar ALL OVER.

 Po-Boys and Pecan Pie and they’re famous for their baked ham.
 Very casual NOLA style.